 In addition, we are exposed to the credit risk of our counterparties for our derivative instruments.
 Credit risk is the potential failure of a counterparty to perform under the terms of a derivative contract.
 When the fair value of a derivative contract is positive, the counterparty is expected to owe us, which creates credit risk.
 To minimize the credit risk in derivative instruments, it is our policy to enter into derivative contracts only with counterparties that are creditworthy financial institutions that management deems to be competent and competitive market makers.
 The creditworthiness of our counterparties is subject to periodic review.
 As of December 31, 2024, we have commodity hedges in place with four different counterparties, three of which are lenders under the Unsecured Credit Facility.
 As of December 31, 2024, we did not have any commodity derivative assets with bank counterparties under our Unsecured Credit Facility.
-The estimated fair value of our commodity derivative assets has been risk-adjusted using a discount rate based upon the counterparties' respective published credit effault swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) as of December 31, 2024.
-We believe that all of the counterparties to our derivative contracts, nor are they required to provide credit support or collateral to any of our counterparties under our derivative contracts, nor are they required to provide credit support to us.
+The estimated fair value of our commodity derivative assets has been risk-adjusted using a discount rate based upon the counterparties' respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) as of December 31, 2024.
+We believe that all of the counterparties to our derivative instruments are acceptable credit risks as of December 31, 2024.
+We are not required to provide credit support or collateral to any of our counterparties under our derivative contracts, nor are they required to provide credit support to us.
 As of December 31, 2024, we did not have any past-due receivables from, or payables to, any of the counterparties to our derivative contracts.